ODonnchadha/asp-net-core-6-mvc-web-application-unit-testing/NOTES.md

                 - Request.
 Response.
 Features (Connection.
 Server Information.)
 User.
 Session.
         - Try to use the built-in default implementation.
 DefaultHttpContext.
         - But: Use Moq: Mock<HttpContext>();
+    - SUMMARY:
+        - Testing MVC controllers.
+ViewResult.
+ViewModels.
+ModelState.
+TempData.
+HttpContext.

+- UNIT TESTING ASP.NET CORE MIDDLEWARE, FILTERS, & SERVICE REGISTRATIONS:
+    - Middleware:
+        - Test custom.
+Not built-in framework code.
+Integration tests are great for this.
+Especially if dependencies are tough to mock.
+            - e.g.: Mock the HttpContext.
+Or use DefaultHttpContext.
+And handle the RequestDelegate.
+    - ASP.NET Core filters:
+        - A filter allows code to run before or after specific stages in a request processing pipeline.
+            - Custom filters often handle cross-cutting concerns.
+Error-handling.
+Caching.
+            - Avoid code duplication.
+            - Filters runs in the ASP.NET Core action invocation pipeline.
+            - Types: Action.
+Authorization.
+Resource.
+Exception.
+Result.
+            - Action filters: Run immediately before & after an action method is called.
+            - Can change the arguments passed into an action.
+Can change the result returned from the action.
+            - How you unit test depends upon how you use the associated filter.
+    - Service registrations:
+        - Services are registered on ASP.NET Core's included IoC container.
+These registrations can be unit tested.
+        - Create an IServiceCollection & register services on it.
+Build an IServiceProvider and obtain the service from it.
+    - SUMMARY:
+        - Knowing how to mock the registration.

+- IMTEGRATING UNIT TESTS IN DEVELOPMENT & RELEASE FLOWS:
+    - Alternative ways of running tests.
+        - CLI. (dot net test.)
+        - Test runners versus test frameworks.
+    - Integration:
+        - Parallel testing:
+        - Testing against multiple target frameworks.
+        - Integrating testing in CI/CD pipeline.